-Though popular in Hawaii for the making of leis, pakalana (Telosma cordata, minor or odoratissima) actually originated in India, China and Southeast Asia where its edible flowers are considered a vegetable.
+Though popular in Hawaii for the making of leis, pakalana (Telosma cordata) actually originated in India, China and Southeast Asia where its edible flowers are considered a vegetable.
 Also known as Chinese violet, Tonkin creeper or cowslip creeper, the vine is hardy in U.S. Department of Agriculture plant hardiness zones 10 through 11.
 In colder climates, it can be grown as a potted plant and moved indoors over the winter.

 Envision Pakalana in Your Garden

-A member of the milkweed family, pakalana grows to 20 feet in the ground and to 3 feet in containers with 1 1/2- to 5-inch heart-shaped leaves.
-Its 3/5-inch diameter, 5-petal flowers appear in dangling clusters of 15 to 30 blooms from spring into fall.
+Also known as Telosma minor and Telosma odoratissima, this member of the milkweed family grows to 20 feet in the ground and up to 3 feet tall in containers.
+The vines feature 1 1/2- to 5-inch heart-shaped leaves and fragrant 3/5-inch diameter, 5-petal flowers that appear in dangling clusters of 15 to 30 blooms from spring into fall.
 Generally yellow with cream-colored centers, they open in succession and often darken to orange as they age.
 The vine, which bleeds white sap when cut, begins budding when days lengthen and temperatures rise above 65 degrees Fahrenheit in the spring.

 Pakalana needs a position protected from wind and ocean spray near an arbor or trellis on which it can climb.
 It prefers fertile and well-drained sandy loam with a pH between 6.1 and 7.5, in full sun to partial sun.
-If your soil is heavy clay instead, mix 2 inches of compost into it to lighten its texture before planting pakalana.
-Space it at least 1 foot away from other vines on the same support.
+If your soil is heavy clay, mix 2 inches of compost into it to lighten its texture before planting pakalana.
+Alternately, consider installing raised beds filled with a blend of equal parts coconut coir, compost and coarse sand or perlite to ensure good drainage.
+Space pakalana at least 1 foot away from other vines on the same support.

 Feed and Water Your Pakalana

 Since pakalana is susceptible to root rot if its soil stays soggy, water it deeply only about once a week during dry periods.
+Add a 3- to 4-inch layer of mulch, pulling it back 4 inches from the stem, to slow evaporation from the soil and discourage weed seed germination.
 Fertilize the plant every other month from spring through autumn, with an organic bloom booster type fertilizer such as 4-10-7, using two cups per plant.
-After sprinkling the fertilizer onto the ground around the base of the plant, scratch it into the soil and water thoroughly.
+After sprinkling the fertilizer onto the ground or over the mulch around the base of the plant, scratch it in and water thoroughly.

 Grow Pakalana in a Pot